 Chinatown is one of San Francisco's top-rated sights.

 Three annual festivals honor the city's Chinese heritage.
 Chinese New Year and the Autumn Moon Festival draw street-clogging crowds to Chinatown.
-The Dragon Boat Festival is held on Treasure Island, with free shuttles available.
+The Dragon Boat Festival is held accross the bay in Oakland.

 - Chinese New Year: This lunar festival usually takes place between late January and early February.
-There's a big street fair and you can use our guide to find out how to see the San Francisco Chinese New Year Parade.
+There's a big street fair and Chinese New Year Parade.

-- Autumn Moon Festival: Autumn is time to enjoy the bounty of summer harvest, the fullness of the moon, and the myth of the immortal Goddess, Chang O, who lives in the moon.
-It's celebrated with lots of food, especially moon cakes, circular-shaped pastries filled with slightly sweet filling of red bean, melon or lotus-seed paste.
+- Autumn Moon Festival: Autumn is time to enjoy the bounty of the summer harvest, the fullness of the moon, and the myth of the immortal Goddess, Chang O, who lives in the moon.
+It's celebrated with lots of food, especially moon cakes, circular-shaped pastries filled with a slightly sweet filling of red bean, melon or lotus-seed paste.

 The part of San Francisco Chinatown that tourists typically find interesting is bounded by Stockton, Grant, Bush and Columbus.

 On foot from Union Square, take Geary, Maiden Lane or Post east one block to Grant Avenue and go north to the Chinatown gate.
 If you're coming from North Beach, just cross Columbus onto Grant and you're there.